 Check out our new list of 2015 Special Events.

 Maryland Park Service and Maryland Conservation Corps are offering the following Youth Group Programs at Assateague State Park for the 2015 season.
 We welcome you and your youth group members to discover the unique ecology of a salt marsh and barrier island and the abundance of creatures that inhabit them.
-Program descriptions are listed below and may be scheduled from April 25, 2015 through October 3, 2015.
+Check out the program descriptions here.

 Assateague State Park offers a wide variety of interpretive programs for visitors of all ages!
 Visit our Nature Center, located in the Assateague State Park campground between D and E loops.
 Come in and explore our displays and exhibits.
 Each year there is something new to see, learn about, and discover.
 Spend time getting a close-up look at our aquariums featuring many of the fascinating critters that inhabit the waters around Assateague such as horseshoe crabs, whelks, fish, and seahorses.
 Don’t forget to peek in on our terrestrial friends too, the corn snake and screech owl.
 There’s something for everyone, a must-see for our Assateague visitors!